mantidproject/governance/governance.md

 * The agenda and minutes of Working Group meetings will be published publicly.
 * The Working Group can be contacted by anyone outside the Collaboration via a mailing list.

-3.5 Scientific Roadmap Working Group and Scientific Roadmap.
+3.5 Scientific Communication Working Group.
 ------------------------------------------------------------

 The Scientific Roadmap Working Group owns the common five year scientific roadmap.